Hong Kong Workers Go On Strike

 Monday’s strike began peaceably, with ralliers assembling in the afternoon at seven locations across the city.
 At Admiralty’s Tamar Park, some people unrolled picnic mats, and one mother brought a playpen.

-Yet for the third day in a row, demonstrations ended with police unleashing tear gas.
-Rounds were fired outside the Tin Shui Wai police station before 3 p.m., and less than two hours later, police set off tear gas at the rallies in Admiralty and Wong Tai Sin.
+Yet once again the demonstrator devolved into clashes with polices.
+Rounds of tear gas were fired outside the Tin Shui Wai police station before 3 p.m., and less than two hours later, police set off tear gas at the rallies in Admiralty and Wong Tai Sin.

 At a press conference Monday afternoon, police said they have fired approximately 1,000 canisters of tear gas, 160 rubber bullets and 150 “sponge bullets” since the protests began on June 9.
 They also said 420 people have been arrested, including some on riot charges which carry up to a 10 year prison sentence.